 Bergeron Clifford started serving Nunavut in 2019 with the aim of establishing a presence for personal injury claimants in Canadas’ most Northern Territory.
 We serve all of Nunavut.

-Nunavut — “our land” in the Inuktitut language – has been home to Inuit for millennia and part of Canada for more than a century, despite only officially being added to the map in 1999.
-Embracing both traditional knowledge and values and the new opportunities presented by technologies, Nunavut is Canada’s newest, largest and most Northern territory.
+Nunavut means “our land” in the Inuktitut language, and has been home to Inuit for millennia and a part of Canada for more than a century, despite only officially being added to the map in 1999.
+Embracing both traditional knowledge and values and new opportunities presented by technologies, Nunavut is growing as people discover this unique place.

-Bergeron Clifford has long had a reputation for innovation and skill, and in Nunavut we have brought a leading team of lawyers with the injury law focus and experience to stay ahead of the pack in the Territories growing community.
+Bergeron Clifford has long had a reputation for our innovation and skill in personal injury law, and we have brought a leading team of lawyers to Nunavut with the experience to stay ahead of the rest in these growing communities.

-We work with a variety of injuries and are highly experienced with cases marked by catastrophic injury, including brain injuries, spinal cord injuries, amputation, disfigurement, chronic pain, birth injuries, and psychological injuries.
-Bergeron Clifford provides our services tailored to the unique needs of Nunavut’s approximately 40, 000 residents.
-We service clients from all Nunavut communities, however large or small, including Iqaluit, Rankin Inlet, Arviat, Baker Lake, Cambridge Bay, Igloolik, Kugluktuk, Pangnirtung, and Cape Dorset.
+Our team provides services tailored to the unique needs of Nunavut’s approximately 40,000 residents.
+We service clients from all of the territory’s communities, however large or small, including Iqaluit, Rankin Inlet, Arviat, Baker Lake, Cambridge Bay, Igloolik, Kugluktuk, Pangnirtung, and Cape Dorset.

-With ties to Ontario, we have access to some of the best legal resources in Canada, resources we bring to Nunavut.
-Our lawyers know your community and want to know you and your family.
-We do not only want to see you compensated for your loss, but also find the medical help you require to live life with dignity.
+With deep ties and connections in Ontario, we have access to some of the best legal resources in Canada, and we bring these resources we bring to Nunavut.
+Our lawyers strive to get to know your community and want to know you and your family better.
+We do not only want to see you compensated for your loss or injury, but also find the medical help you require to live life with dignity.

 With an impassioned team of high-quality and detail-oriented professionals, our approach sets us apart and gives us an edge when it comes to personal injury cases.
-A large part of our success comes from seasoned trial lawyers with a proven track record.
-At Bergeron Clifford we prepare every case for trial so that our clients have the best options in court, and out of court.
+A large part of our success comes from seasoned trial lawyers with proven track records.
+At Bergeron Clifford, we prepare every case for trial so that our clients have the best options both in court, and out of court.

-We are proud of how we deliver our work—and we are proud that we only help injured clients seek compensation.
+We are proud of how we deliver our work, and we are proud that we only help injured clients seek compensation.
 We never work for insurance companies or corporations, as it goes against our values as a firm and would undermine the hard work we do to support victims during a time when they need us most.
-By taking the time and effort to truly know our clients, we can bring them custom-built teams armed with the experience and skills to get the job done.
+By taking the time and effort to truly know our clients, we can bring them custom-built teams armed with experience and compassion who are confident that they can take on any claim.